 “Balikbayan” means “returnee.”
 It’s a word that holds special weight in the Philippines, where 10% of the national population lives overseas.
 One of its most popular uses is in relation to the balikbayan box: a care package that’s traditionally filled up with goods and shipped back to one’s family in the motherland.

 We want to redefine “balikbayan” to mean more than just temporary or symbolic return.
 In brief or in spirit.
 We want it to stand for something deeper: a culture of engagement and caring that’s more active, systemic, and anchored to needs and assets in the motherland.
-Learn more about how you can get involved through our fellowship program!
+Learn more about how you can get involved through the Kaya Co. fellowship!